 |Age:||Park:||Yosemite NP||Discovered By:||Galen Clark|

 Notes: California Tree is the last surviving giant redwood tunnel tree.
 In 1895, the Yosemite Stage and Turnpike Company hired W. H. Coop and John Cummings to carve a tunnel through the base of the tree to allow tourists passage through an alternate tunnel tree in the lower Mariposa Grove whenever snowpack blocked the route to Wawona Tunnel Tree in the upper grove.
-California remained a drive-through tree from 1895 until 1932 when the National Park Service rerouted Mariposa Grove Road away from the base of Grizzly Giant and converted the segment of abandoned road which had passed through California Tree to a footpath.
+California remained a drive-through tree from 1895 until 1932 when the National Park Service rerouted Mariposa Grove Road away from the base of Grizzly Giant and converted to a footpath the segment of abandoned road which had passed through California Tree.

 All other giant redwood tunnel trees are now dead.
 Dead Giant, located in Tuolomne Grove in Yosemite National Park, was tunneled in 1878 after it had died, and Tunnel Log, located in Giant Forest in Sequoia National Park, was tunneled after it fell on Decemmber 4, 1937.
 Meanwhile, Wawona Tunnel Tree, also located in Mariposa Grove, fell in February 1969, and Pioneer Cabin Tree, located in North Grove in Calaveras Big Trees State Park, fell on January 8, 2017.

-California should not be confused with other California trees which grow in General Grant Grove in Kings Canyon National Park and in Nelder Grove in Sierra National Forest or with King Arthur (also known as California Tree) which grows in Garfield Grove in Sequoia National Park.
+California should not be confused with other California trees, one which grows in General Grant Grove in Kings Canyon National Park and another which grows in Nelder Grove in Sierra National Forest, or with King Arthur (also known as California Tree) which grows in Garfield Grove in Sequoia National Park.